Vintage Biplane Aerial Adventure in New South Wales, Australia

 The grand old dame of long-haul flights, the Jumbo Jet.
 Many travellers, especially in their late forties and fifties, would remember flying in one.

 Great place to shoot unique of the legendary Jumbo Jet and other iconic aircraft.
 Just have to get yourself here.

+This biplane experience is indeed one of the most exciting activities you can do on this part of NSW.
+For many aviation enthusiasts especially from land scarce Singapore, this will be definitely a bucket list experience I recommend to do at least in your life, bar none.
 Many thanks for coming along on my pixels journey.
 For visitors keen on self-drive vacation in Australia, please do visit to check out my other travelogues.

 Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and Jetabout Holidays and all rights reserved.
 The opinion expressed is factual, objective and that of the author.